Curt Blefary: Baltimore Orioles

-In his debut year with the Orioles in 1965, Blefary hit .260 with 22 home runs and 70 RBI, winning both the American League Rookie of the Year and The Sporting News Rookie of the Year awards.
+In his debut year with the Orioles in 1965, Blefary hit .260 with 22 home runs and 70 RBIs, winning both the American League Rookie of the Year and The Sporting News Rookie of the Year awards.

 During the 1965 Winter Meetings, he was one of three players along with Milt Pappas and Jack Baldschun whose names were originally submitted by the Cincinnati Reds in discussions of any transaction which would have sent Frank Robinson to Baltimore, but the Orioles balked at trading Blefary.
 Dick Simpson was sent to the Reds instead of Blefary to complete the deal.
 The following season, he was a member of the Orioles team that won the 1966 World Series.
+Blefary principally played left field (and 20 games at first base), hitting .255, with 23 home runs, 64 RBIs, 73 runs and an .839 OPS.